 I tried to use the ATM but apparently I entered too many numbers.
 No money for me.
 I asked for help, (this is why I love this place) and a pow wow of bank employees occurred, they agreed that all would be well once I called my bank.
 They also recommended I go see the castle on the beach.
 I returned to the car, called my bank, was told that if I only entered the first 4 numbers of my code, it should work.
 Back to the ATM and Bingo!

 My experiences in Ireland renewed my faith in humanity.

 The now familiar smell of livestock filled my nose.
 Farmers and historic preservationists have figured out a mutually beneficial arrangement where sheep graze and the plant life is kept in check.
-There's a big DANGER sign but I thought, if the castle has survived hundreds of years, what are the chances it will collapse on me?
+There's a big DANGER sign but I thought, if the castle has survived the last several hundreds of years, what are the chances it will collapse on me?

 I climbed up a dilapidated stone stairwell as far as I could and looked out again at the sea.
 This time I paused and imagine myself a guest (or a servant more likely) in the estate.
 What would I have worn?
 What were my duties?
 Why was I there?
-Closing my eyes, I relax.
+Closing my eyes, I relaxed.

 It was raining pretty hard.
 My camera was getting wet.
 The wind picked up too.
 So I headed out.

 I've skipped to a section of my trip when I was at the residency.
 More details to follow.